department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

   <div class="link">
     <a href="#"><b>After You Apply</b></a>
-    <p>Find out when to expect to hear from us about your VA health care application, and what to do next.</p>
+    <p>Find out when to expect a decision on your application, and what to do next.</p>
   </div>

   <div class="link">
     <a href="#"><b>Family and Caregiver Health Benefits</b></a>
-    <p>Find out if you qualify for VA medical benefits (like CHAMPVA) as the spouse, surviving spouse, dependent child, or caregiver of a Veteran or Servicemember.</p>
+    <p>Find out if you qualify for VA medical benefits as a spouse, surviving spouse, dependent child, or caregiver.</p>
   </div>

 </section>